 - In Our Own Voice training

-- Sharing Your Story with Law Enforcement training – NAMI is involved in police Crisis Intervention Team (CIT) training
+- Sharing Your Story with Law Enforcement training to take part in NAMI’s police Crisis Intervention Team (CIT) training

 The post Ways to Share Your Story contains links to mental health sites where you can submit stories.

 Language & Mental Illness Stigma